byelipk/postgresql-cli/README.md

 `SUPERUSER`.

 ### Viewing all roles
 Once you log in you can run `\dg` to view all roles and their permissions.
+Roles are synonymous with 'users'.

 ### Viewing all databases
 You can run `\l` to get a list of all databases.